Jason Tam

-Jason Tam (born June 28, 1982) is an actor and dancer, born in Honolulu, Hawaii.
+Jason Woodward Kalei'ihauola Tam (born June 28, 1982) is an actor and dancer, born in Honolulu, Hawaii.
+He is of mixed Chinese, Hawaiian, and European descent.
 He graduated from Punahou School for high school and went to CAP 21 in New York City for musical theatre.
 His most notable roles include Markko Rivera on the daytime soap opera One Life to Live, Paul in the 2006 revival of the Broadway musical A Chorus Line (he was also featured in Every Little Step, a documentary about the auditions and casting for that production), the SQUIP in both the Off-Broadway and Broadway run of Be More Chill, of Xander in Lysistrata Jones on Broadway and Shoe on the teen drama Beyond the Break.
 His other stage performances include Les Misérables on Broadway, She Loves Me at The Guthrie Theatre, West Side Story, Oklahoma!, Footloose the Sacramento Music Circus, and King and I at Casa Manana.
 He is also a frequent collaborator with musical theatre writer Joe Iconis.
 In 2014 he joined the original cast of the Tom Kitt and Brian Yorkey collaboration If/Then at the Richard Rodgers Theater as David.
 He played the role for the entire run of If/Then.
 He can be heard on the 2014 Broadway’s Carols for a Cure album.